harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-chat-application-with-socketio.md

 socket.emit("Hello from the client.");
 ```

 Now, inside of the server file, we need to listen for events.
-For now, let's use the `onAny` method, which listens for all events.
-That accepts a callback, which accepts the event data as arguments.
+Let's use the `onAny` method, which listens for all events.
+That accepts a callback, which takes the event data as arguments.
 If we passed multiple strings, they would be picked up in sequence.

-This function should be setup inside of the callback after the connection occurs.
-The `socket` variable in this case refers to the specific connection to the connected client.
+The function should be put inside the connection callback, because each `socket` variable refers to a client's connection to the server.

 ```javascript{11-13}:title=server.js
 const express = require("express");